-Retirement communities come in different shapes, sizes and offerings, so before you begin your search, it’s a good idea to get in the know about the various types of communities that exist in most U.S. cities.
+Retirement communities come in different shapes, sizes, and offerings, so before you begin your search, it’s a good idea to learn about the various types of communities that exist in most U.S. cities.

 These communities typically appeal to independent, active adults who are often newly retired.
 You’ll tend to find them based around a golf course, a marina, or other recreational facilities, and they offer a wide array of social opportunities.
 In over-55 communities, you own the house or condo you live in and pay HOA fees and all or most of the maintenance costs.